Scientific Name

 How to Grow and Care

 Once established, Palmer's Sedum is a very easy-to-care plant.
 Like all succulents, it demands porous soil and rapid drainage.
-Grow in rock gardens, mounds, small slopes, natural cliff faces, and at the top edge of retaining walls and curbs.
+Grow in rock gardens, mounds, small slopes, natural cliff faces, and the top edge of retaining walls and curbs.
 This is a great plant for a soil pocket on a wall, a container specimen, or a hanging basket.

-Palmer's Sedum is noted as one of the most shade-tolerant of Sedums, but if grown in bright light, the green leaves blush with pink.
+Palmer's Sedum is one of the most shade-tolerant Sedums, but if grown in bright light, the green leaves blush with pink.
 Water during the growing season only if the soil dries out completely.
 It is hardy to 20 °F (-7 °C), and some say it can handle temperatures closer to 0°F (-17.8°C).

 Irrigate more or repot when plants drop lower leaves.
 You can prune back any errant runners, usually just by breaking them off.
 You can also cut back in spring to keep the growth habit a little more compact.